le-christine/rant-central/README.md

 # Unsolved problems

 1. Have a separate profile page or window, rather than a sidebar.
+2. Improve design and add larger text input for posts and comments.
-2. Add time posted to posts.
+3. Add time posted to posts.
-3. Add responsiveness to the pages.
+4. Add responsiveness to the pages.
-4. Allow users to like the comments.
+5. Allow users to like the comments.

 # Planning
 <html>